mauricio/mauricio.github.com/_posts/2014-12-03-growing-your-experience-with-community-participation.md

 Most of our time is invested in programming using many different tools, from languages to IDEs and frameworks and while a lot of what we do is alike, there are many different applications being built and each of these apps has it's own team and it's own experiences.
 These experiences will lead people in different directions while deciding how the code is written, how the tools are joined together and how the final product behaves.

 This leads to very different solutions for the same set of problems and makes different people, while working on the same field, developing completely different styles and experiences on what and how to build their solutions.
-If you've ever been to a busy mailing list you probably have seen this yourself when someone had trouble using a tool in a completely different setting than yours.
-For instance, I've seen people distributing a Rails app inside a [VirtualBox](https://www.virtualbox.org/) VM so it could be run on any OS that supports VirtualBox.
+If you've ever been to a busy mailing list you have seen this yourself when someone had trouble using a tool in a completely different setting than yours.
+I've seen people distributing a Rails app inside a [VirtualBox](https://www.virtualbox.org/) VM so it could be run on any OS that supports VirtualBox.

-This myriad of experiences leads to people asking stuff on communities that you don't know and this is where this stuff gets interesting.
-You can now tap into their own world for a brief moment and gain experience on something you don't know know but that could be useful in the future.
+This myriad of experiences leads to people asking stuff you don't know or wouldn't consider doing and this is where it gets interesting.
+You can now tap into their own world for a brief moment and gain experience on something you didn't think about before but could be useful in the future.

 ## The journey is what's actually important

-A couple months ago while browsing `StackOverflow` I saw [this question about Scala's DelayedInit](http://stackoverflow.com/q/20649982/293686) and something clicked in my memory about it.
+A couple months ago while browsing `StackOverflow` I saw [this question about Scala's DelayedInit](http://stackoverflow.com/q/20649982/293686) and something clicked for me.
 I did read [Scala in Depth](http://www.manning.com/suereth/) a while ago but my memory about this specific section was mostly _oh, I remember this was in the book, but I have no idea what it actually is_ so I couldn't answer the question right away.

 But hey, *I could* grab the book again, read it to refresh my memory and try to answer it, couldn't I?